itsamrit/DSA/Subarray/Readme.md

 TO FIND ITERATOR OF SET & MAP SIMILAR TO VECTOR *i > *(i-1) 🤜

+✅Always do hashing using map in variable size subarray.
+After that check if it could be done using vector<int>cnt.

 ✅Except these problems all other subarray problem solved by dp except printing all subarray